wajid-poernomo/wp-demo02/README.md

 }
 ```

-In this way the "application state" is managed at the api/resource discovery level.
+In this way the "application state" is managed at the api/resource level.

+**Collection-Item Pattern**

 Usage of the collection-item pattern was used as a way of promoting reusable code in RAML, as well as a "discoverable api".
-You can be examples here browsing the following Uris (there are hypermedia links for weather):
+Some examples are provided here:

 status 200: